FAQ

 Today almost all of God’s people understand the great significance of His Sabbath and holy days.
 These appointed times declare a great plan that was envisioned by Him before the world was created.

 With this in mind, consider what God could be teaching His people with a preparation day.
 If the Sabbath pictures God’s kingdom (Heb.
 4:9-10), could the sixth day reveal that His people must properly prepare themselves in order to enter into that kingdom?
 In other words, if we do not make ourselves ready for God’s millennial rest, will God allow us to be a part of it?
 Additionally, will we prepare for that kingdom by following His instructions, or do we think we can forge our own path and do it a different way?
-(A Sabbath Test pp 42-43)
+(A Sabbath Test)

-It is clear that Mr. Pack places little significance on the day of preparation as evidenced by his admission that the mothers, wives and daughters of his members toil over meals on God’s holy Sabbath.
+It is clear that Mr. Pack places little significance on the day of preparation as evidenced by his admission that the mothers, wives and daughters of his members toil over meals on God’s HOLY Sabbath.
 However, the authors of A Sabbath Test have a different view.
 They take this day very seriously.
 They also offer a warning to Mr. Pack and others like him who place such burdens on their families and teach their members to do the same.

 Furthermore, does the convenience of dining out on the Sabbath actually make the preparation day somehow less meaningful to God’s people?
 After all, today there is no sense of urgency with respect to preparing food for the Sabbath.
 This is because it is so convenient to gather brethren and head off to a popular restaurant on this day.
 Furthermore, if God’s people refuse to prepare for His Sabbath, why should He think they would prepare for His Kingdom?
 These are serious words and should not be taken lightly.
-(A Sabbath Test p.
-44)
+(A Sabbath Test)

 Notice what God said to Israel because of their cavalier attitude regarding His Sabbath and how they prepared for it.